rolandreichart/site/Terms of Use.md

 Welcome to Cloudomation.io!

 On this page, we want to inform you of the terms of use for the Cloudomation.io website.
-These terms and any terms referenced herein form the legal agreement between you and Starflows, that governs your use and access to Cloudomation.io (the "Site").
+These terms and any terms referenced herein form the legal agreement between you and Starflows ("we", "us"), that governs your use and access to Cloudomation.io (the "Site").
 By accessing, browsing, or using the Site you agree to be bound be these terms (the "Terms").
 If you do not agree to the Terms, you must not use, access, or browse the Site.
 The Terms constitute the entire agreement between us regarding your use of the Site, and supersede and replace any prior agreements we might have between us regarding your use of the Site.

 Please note that there are separate Terms of use for the Cloudomation platform and the service desk.
 To access the Cloudomation platform and the service desk, you need to register and log in.
 The Terms of use for these portions of the Site - the Cloudomation platform and the service desk - are displayed to you when you register, and can be accessed when logged in.